-This exhibit is FREE to museums, libraries, zoos and aquariums!
+This traveling exhibit is FREE to museums, libraries, zoos, aquariums, botanical gardens and more!

 Imagine walking down a generations-old road.
 A rustle off to the side makes you snap to attention, and you hold your breath as a tiger crosses your path.
 Her ancestors have used this same road for as many generations as yours.